ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-code-tuning.md

 this will yield a big improvement.
 Of course, the amount of improvement that we actually get will depend on how much movement there is among the records.
 If the list is already nearly sorted, then there will be few swaps anyway.
-Here is an implementation for Insertion Sort using this optimization.
+Here is an implementation for Insertion sort using this optimization.

     function insertionSortShift(A):